YoanaBast/Foodganizer/docs/project_structure.md

     - The kcal tracker is a calendar that allows users to log ingredients + quantity & unit and recipes + serving
     - It calculates consumed kcal and compares against the target set in biometrics
     - It has a calculator that can show how much weight of fat specifivally a person has gained/lost baded on the logs with contsant 1kg of fat = 7830 kcal

+## Notes:
+1. This project was developed in 2 parts for an uni exam.
+The first one required no user auth.
+Now that I have an existing DB structure with multiple migrations, I will use a Profile model (OneToOne), as opposed to an AbstractUser class, because I'd like to keep my migrations - they mark my progress, my previous errors and redesigns I've done.

+2. I fully intend to replace all AI images with real art.
+The deadlines were tight and I needed something to prototype.
+This is a student project with no funding.